 “We recognize the fact that teachers have helped these kids get to this point,” Mrs. Stokes said.
 “They could invite anyone who taught them between kindergarten and senior year.”

 The Top 10 with their selected teacher include:

-In addition to lunch and fellowship with their parents and teachers, the students got a little surprise, thanks to Bob McClure and his students, Chazz Diaz and Barbara DiCamillo.
+In addition to lunch and fellowship with their parents and teachers, the students got a little surprise, thanks to Bob McClure and his audio/video students.

 Parents secretly visited PHS to record a message to their child, and the teachers also got a chance to say a few words about their Top 10 students for a video created in their honor.

-The students weren’t the only ones getting a surprise, because they wrote letters to present to their teachers, who were a little choked up reading the kind words from students.
+The students weren’t the only ones getting a surprise, because they wrote letters to present to their teachers.